 Children’s Singing Lessons

-Dr. Mark Tramo, assistant professor of neurology at Harvard University Medical school reports that ‘music performance involves many cognitive, perceptual and motor skills.
-These skills can be transferred to different kinds of intellectual activities.’
+Dr. Mark Tramo, assistant professor of neurology at Harvard University Medical school, reports that “music performance involves many cognitive, perceptual and motor skills.” and further reports that “These skills can be transferred to different kinds of intellectual activities.”